-- Recommended Exam: Mental Status - Beginning compressions first is recommended in pediatric patients during CPR.
-However, the majority of pediatric - arrests stem from a respiratory insult or hypoxic event.
-Compressions should be coupled with ventilations and early - attention to airway management and oxygenation. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation - when indicated.
-Compress ≥ 1/3 anterior-posterior diameter of chest, in infants 1.5 inches and in children 2 inches. - Consider early IO placement if available and / or difficult IV access anticipated. - DO NOT HYPERVENTILATE: Ventilate 8 10 breaths per minute with continuous, uninterrupted compressions. - Do not interrupt compressions to place endotracheal tube.
-Consider BIAD first to limit interruptions.
+- Team Focused Approach / Pit-Crew Approach recommended; assigning responders to predetermined tasks.
+Refer to optional protocol or development of local agency protocol. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated.
+Compress ≥ 1/3 anterior-posterior diameter of chest, in infants 1.5 inches and in children 2 inches. - Majority of pediatric arrests stem from a respiratory insult or hypoxic event.
+Compressions should be coupled with ventilations. - When advanced airway not in place perform 15 compressions with 2 ventilations. - Use length-based or weight-based pediatric resuscitation system for medication, equipment, cardioversion, and defibrillation guidance.
+Pediatric paddles should be used in children < 10 kg. - DO NOT HYPERVENTILATE:

-High-Quality CPR:
+If advanced airway in place ventilate:

+Age < 1 year: 1 breath every 2 seconds with continuous, uninterrupted compressions.

+Age ≥ 1 year: 1 breath every 3 seconds with continuous, uninterrupted compressions.

+- · Patient survival is often dependent on proper ventilation and oxygenation / airway Interventions. - Do not interrupt compressions to place endotracheal tube.
+Consider BIAD first to limit interruptions. - High-Quality CPR:

-- Make sure chest compressions are being delivered at 120 / min, using a metronome device if available. - Make sure chest compressions are adequate depth for age and body habitus. - Make sure you allow full chest recoil with each compression to provide maximum perfusion. - Minimize all interruptions in chest compressions to < 5 seconds. - Do not hyperventilate, ventilate every 6 seconds only (8-10 ventilations per minute).
+Make sure chest compressions are being delivered at 100 - 120 / min.

+Make sure chest compressions are adequate depth for age and body habitus.

+Make sure you allow full chest recoil with each compression to provide maximum perfusion.

+Minimize all interruptions in chest compressions to < 10 seconds.

+Use AED or apply ECG monitor / defibrillator as soon as available.

-Defibrillation:
+• Defibrillation: